 We are very happy that you have decided to pursue the M.Sc. in Economics at the University of Mannheim.
 In order to help you orienting yourself during the first semester of the program, we have summarized some useful information on this page.

 More information on enrollment, financial aid, the campus, etc. can be found on the central website for freshman.
 If you have any questions, Mr. Sebastian Herdtweck will be happy to help you.
 Please do not hesitate to contact him.

 We wish you a successful start to your studies and hope you enjoy your time at the university!

 Introductory Module in Mathematics

 Module E600 Mathematics is designed for master’s students who want to improve in math before the core modules begin.
-It will begin as an intensive course from August 28 until September 1, and then two sessions will be held each week during the first four weeks of the lecture period.
+It will be held as an intensive course prior to the begin of your first semester.